kn0wmad/SimpleXMQ-Wrapper/README.md

-# Wrapper for hello-world
+# Wrapper for SimpleXMQ

-Hello World is a simple, minimal project that serves as a template for creating a service that runs on embassyOS.
-This repository creates the `s9pk` package that is installed to run `hello-world` on [embassyOS](https://github.com/Start9Labs/embassy-os/).
+SimpleXMQ chat relay server.
+This repository creates the `s9pk` package that is installed to run `simplexmq` on [embassyOS](https://github.com/Start9Labs/embassy-os/).
 Learn more about service packaging in the [Developer Docs](https://start9.com/latest/developer-docs/).

 ## Dependencies